CristianMG/KCleanArchitectureExample/README.md

 # Android - Clean Architecture - Kotlin [![Build Status](https://app.bitrise.io/app/1850888644719f3c/status.svg?token=uHL6GqLkYovmnjzTPkr3Hw)]
 Project based on CleanAndroidArchitecture from Android 10 the target is update the project and modularized.
 All credit to original project.
-This project is based on MVVM architecture and written in Kotlin.
+This project is based on MVVM architecture and written with Kotlin.

 # Targets